-02/11 (LWN) People often speak of the many problems affecting the world as separate issues which ought to be solved individually.
+02/11/2008 (LWN) People often speak of the many problems that affect the world as isolated issues that ought to be solved separately.
 Few realize that a great number of these problems can be directly or indirectly linked to a single root cause: overpopulation.
 Let's take a look at some examples of this...

-POLLUTION: The more people there are, the more homes there are to heat or cool, cars to fuel, products to manufacture, and so on.
-All of this generates pollution; the benefits of stopping population growth are undeniably far greater than those of using more hybrid cars or CFLs.
+POLLUTION: The more people live on Earth, the more homes there are to heat or cool, cars to fuel, products to manufacture and so on.
+All of this generates pollution; the benefits of stopping population growth are undeniably much greater than those of using more hybrid cars or CFLs.

 POVERTY: With some exceptions, more heavily populated countries tend to have poorer people.
-Guatemala, Bangladesh, and Nigeria are examples of this.
+Guatemala, Bangladesh and Nigeria are a few examples of this.
 The benefits of a country's natural resources are smaller as they are divided among a greater number of citizens.

-RACISM: People (or their leaders) frequently look for a "scapegoat", often another race or religion, to blame their poverty on.
-They sometimes hold beliefs such as "if there weren't so many of them around, there would be more money and jobs for us, and less crowding."
+RACISM: People frequently look for a "scapegoat", often another race or religion, to blame for their poverty.
+They sometimes hold beliefs like "if there weren't so many of them, there would be more money, housing and jobs for us."

 CONFLICT: International and civil wars are often brought about by the desire to gain additional resources and/or territory.
-As a country's population becomes higher, its need for resources and land are increased.
-It may also seek to use war to boost its economy, as overpopulation makes it poorer.
+As a country's population becomes higher, its needs for resources and land are increased.
+It may also seek to use war to boost its economy as overpopulation makes it poor.

-EXTINCTION: When species of animals become extinct or endangered, it is often the result of humans using them (or things they eat) as food.
-Increasing human populations need more food and are less concerned about protecting endangered animals.
+EXTINCTION: When species of animals become extinct or endangered, it is often the result of humans using them or the things they eat as food.
+Increasing human populations need to eat more and are less concerned about protecting endangered animals.

-Undoubtedly, there are other major problems which overpopulation also helps to bring about.
-This is an issue which a vast number of countries must address.
+Undoubtedly, there are other major problems that overpopulation also helps to bring about.
+This is an issue that a vast number of countries must address.
 The U.N.
-Human Development Report has indicated that many nations had their population rise by more than double in the years since 1975.
-Significant increases occurred in Greece, Nepal, Australia, the United States, and many others.
+Human Development Report has indicated that many nations saw their population rise by more than double in the years since 1975.
+Significant increases occurred in Greece, Nepal, Australia, the United States and many others.